Category Food

 Did you know the expression “worth one’s salt” means to be competent, good enough to justify one’s earnings or position?
 The phrase originates from ancient times when salt was a highly prized commodity due to its flavor-enhancing properties and its…

-Annapurna Devi: The Goddess who nourishes Varanasi
+Annapurna Devi: the goddess who nourishes Varanasi

 The Annapurna Devi Mandir, located near the sacred Kashi Vishwanath Temple in Varanasi, is dedicated to Goddess Annapurna, the giver of food and nourishment.
 The name Annapurna comes from two Sanskrit words: anna (food or grain) and purna (complete or…